Native - Carless In Nashville

 Journalist Lily Clayton-Hansen captures people’s lives through storytelling and photography, with soul-revealing depth and artistic charm in her book, “Word of Mouth, Nashville Conversations.”
 Talking with some of Nashville’s coolest artists, chefs, musicians, and dreamers.

 Through her journey as a journalist, she’s found her calling and unleashed her genius in more ways than one.
 I first discovered her really awesome black and white book on a trip to Nashville a couple years ago, and really loved the concept and loved Lily’s story as well.
+Listen to the podcast here.

 Local NashvilleNiche.com Feature